ammarahm-ed/react-native-mmkv-storage/docs/encryption.md

 await MMKV.encryption.encrypt("encryptionKey");

-// if you dont want to store it
+// if you want to store it

-MMKV.encryption.encrypt("encryptionKey", false);
+MMKV.encryption.encrypt("encryptionKey", true);
 ```

 ## decrypt